yaltmann/EC_calibration/README.md

 ```
 docker run -it --mount type=bind,source="$(pwd)"/data,target=/home/docker/data [image-tag]
 ```
 Steps 3 and 4 have been include in the 'docker_launch.sh' file.
-This is to speed up the build and run process if modifications are needed.
+This is to speed up the build and run process.

 NOTE: The basic image takes a significant amount of time to build.
 An alternative image is provided that offers several benefits but also some drawbacks.
 The dokcer_launch_gpu.sh script will launch an alternative version of the container built upon the pytorch image.
 This image offers GPU support but cannot convert files from raw.
 Files created are also initially given root permissions but this can currently be fixed by running the rrperms.sh script with the user name as input.

 ## Using the "basic" container

-Once the container is opening the following command must be run:
+Once the container is opened the following command must be run:
 ```
 source /home/docker/dev/env.sh
 ```

 To convert a rosbag to a h5 file the following command can be run from the top directory.
-We suggest placing all data into the data folder provided in the repository:
+Data must be placed into the data folder provided in the repository otherwise it will not be mounted to the container:
 ```
  python3 /home/docker/dev/bundles/e2calib/scripts/convert/convert.py data/[bagfile] --topic /prophesee/camera/cd_events_buffer
 ```